iptracej-education/myasn1/README.md

 # myasn1
 # Time-stamp: <2018-09-15 22:15:21 kiyoshi>

-This project is an ASN1 encoding and decoding tool on Unix platform (developed at LINUX Redhat 5.2).
-It provides basic functions in C to encode and decode ASN1 objects in BER or DER format( Actually DER only now ).
-It will cover almost all ASN1 tags including BMP and UTF8 strings necessary to encode and decode all the ASN1 objects.
+This project is aimed to build an fast ASN1 encoding and decoding code example on Unix platform (developed at LINUX Redhat 5.2).
+It provides basic functions in C to encode and decode ASN1 objects in BER or DER format.
+It will cover almost all
+ASN1 tags including BMP and UTF8 strings necessary to encode and decode all the ASN1 objects.

 I hope that you enjoy it!